Natalie Glebova: Post-pageantry

 In May 2012, Glebova and French company Bel Perfumes based in Thailand released Glebova's first fragrance, Beauty Icon.

 Glebova also serves as an ambassador for Soi Dog Foundation, a non-profit organization aiding homeless street animals in Thailand.

 In June 2015, Glebova became an Ambassador for Year of the Gibbon for the IUCN SSC Primate Specialist Group - Section on Small Apes, to raise awareness for gibbon conservation.
 Glebova has a passion for wildlife conservation and recently launched a public awareness campaign about the impact of photo-prop tourism on gibbons Year of the Gibbon.

-In 2018, Glebova partnered with a California attorney and entrepreneur Dr. Patama Mokaves Dumas to start a program for high schools and universities called Empowered.
+In 2018, Glebova partnered with a California attorney and entrepreneur Dr. Patama Mokaves Dumas to begin a program for high schools and universities called Empowered.
 The program's aim is to develop confidence and positive thinking of young people so they can happily achieve their life goals.
-They are teaching a course titled “Empowered YOU” at Bangkok University since 2018.
+They have been teaching a course titled “Empowered YOU” at Bangkok University since 2018.

 Personal life

 In 2006, Glebova began dating Thai professional tennis player Paradorn Srichaphan, whom she met at the 2006 Thailand Open.
 They became engaged the following year, and married later in 2007 in Bangkok.
-The couple split up in early 2011.
+The couple split up in early 2011 and divorced later in the year.

-Glebova married Panamanian entrepreneur, founder of Travelbook, Inc. and Mister Panamá 2001 Dean Kelly in 2016.
-They have one daughter together and reside in Bangkok, Thailand.